 Field name Definition iEEGReference REQUIRED.
 General description of the reference scheme used and (when applicable) of location of the reference electrode in the raw recordings (e.g., "left mastoid", "bipolar", "T01" for electrode with name T01, "intracranial electrode on top of a grid, not included with data", "upside down electrode").
 If different channels have a different reference, this field should have a general description and the channel specific reference should be defined in the channels.tsv file.
 SamplingFrequency REQUIRED.
 Sampling frequency (in Hz) of all the iEEG channels in the recording (e.g., 2400).
-All other channels should have frequency specified as well in the channels.tsv file.
+All other channels should have frequency specified as well in the channels.tsy file.
 PowerLineFrequency REQUIRED.
 Frequency (in Hz) of the power grid where the iEEG recording was done (i.e., 50 or 60).
 SoftwareFilters REQUIRED.
-List of temporal software filters applied or ideally key:value pairs of pre-applied filters and their parameter values. (n/a if none).
-E.g., "{'HighPass': {'HalfAmplitudeCutOffHz': 1, 'RollOff: '6dB/Octave'}}".
+A JSON object of temporal software filters applied, or "n/a" if the data is not available.
+Each key:value pair in the JSON object is a name of the filter and an object in which its parameters are defined as key:value pairs.
+E.g., {"HighPass": {"HalfAmplitudeCutOffHz": 1, "RollOff": "6dB/Octave"}}